 - wash your hair frequently, brush your teeth everyday and ensure your breath is fresh – you will be working in close or direct contact with other people, so your personal cleanliness and grooming is especially important

 - highly perfumed body sprays, perfume or aftershave, heavy makeup

 - jewellery or wrist-watches, including necklaces, hanging earrings and rings – a plain wedding band is acceptable

 - open-toed footwear, sandals, thongs, high heels, sports shoes

-As part of the enrolment process, and with your permission, we conduct a national police check on your behalf.
-A copy is supplied to you when your placement is organised so that you can provide it directly to the host placement organisation.
+As part of the enrolment process, we will advise you of the requirement for a clear, current police check for your placement.
+You may wish to apply for this yourself, or for a fee of $30, we can conduct a national police check on your behalf.
+A copy is then supplied to you when your placement is organised so that you can provide it directly to the host placement organisation.

 Working with Children Check

 Health services, aged care and educational organisations require all staff, volunteers and students undergoing practical work placements to hold a current Working with Children Check (WWC).
 Students in Victoria need to apply online as a volunteer (no charge), and you must make the application yourself as we are not able to make this application for you.
 You can find out more about how to get yours here.